 When creating videos for social media, consider that users are often scrolling through news feeds with no intention of prolonged focus on one piece of content.
 Their attention spans are short, so videos should be too – ideally less than a minute.
 This can be a challenge for nonprofits aiming to educate their audience on complex topics underlying their mission.
 It may be worth creating a number of short videos with different purposes, such as illustrating the organization’s mission, raising awareness for a cause or celebrating accomplishments.

 Nonprofits are founded for a cause, not to make money, which helps them earn tax-exempt status.
 The cause is also key in tapping into audience’s emotions on social media.
-Organizations like Human Rights Watch can call their audiences to action by channeling people’s compassion for marginalized or mistreated people across the world.
+Organizations like Human Rights Watch can call their audiences to action by channeling people’s compassion for marginalised or mistreated people across the world.
 Others like Black Voters Matter have effectively used passionate social media appeals to bring supporters out into the streets to fight for racial justice.
-The Environmental Defense Fund energizes its followers’ love for the planet to drive donations that accelerate the clean energy transition and combat climate change.
+The Environmental Defense Fund energises its followers’ love for the planet to drive donations that accelerate the clean energy transition and combat climate change.

 As nonprofits use social media with increasing effectiveness and innovation, emotion will be central to moving audiences from awareness to interest to action.
 A nonprofit’s social media activity should reflect the emotions surrounding its particular mission – for example, historical societies may aim to create a sense of nostalgia, while human rights organizations may look to stir up audience’s sense of fairness and justice.